Q: Is my ego spread all over the universe or am I deluded?

 Q: Somewhere I read that Yogananda claimed to have raised a dead person when he was in India.

 The miracle of Yogananda: I have read that too.
-If so: Well done (technically speaking), considering his words that the world is unreal . . .
+If so: Well done (technically speaking) in the light of his repeated sayings that the world is unreal . . .

 By fixing the attention between the eyebrows, breath (prana) turns into "food" [nourishment] too." - Lahiri wisdom [in Satyeswarananda 1992:10, 11].